 Broadly speaking, a flat white is a smaller latte.
 Both drinks contain two shots of espresso, and both are topped with shiny velvety milk foam.
-Ideally, flat whites and lattes are served in different-sized cups, the latte in a larger one.
-The same applies for takeaway: Ideally, a flat white cup is smaller than the latte cup, to restrict the amount of milk used and to make it a stronger drink.
-If you find this confusing already, the next time you’re queuing for your caffeine fix simply remember that latte is the Italian equivalent for “milk“.
+Ideally, flat whites and lattes are served in different-sized cups, the latte in a larger one and hopefully, they will both have beautiful latte art.
+The same applies for a takeaway.
+Ideally, a flat white cup is smaller than the latte cup, to restrict the amount of milk used and to make it a stronger drink.
+If you find this confusing already, the next time you’re queuing for your caffeine fix simply remember that latte is the Italian equivalent for 'milk'.

-Should you order a Latte or a Flat White?
+Should I order a Latte or a Flat White?

-Personally, I am a flat white girl – a skinny flat white girl in fact, as I believe that the taste of skim milk is not as dominating as full-fat milk –, and on the odd occasion often even order a cortado.
-Now, if you’re wondering what this is, I’m happy to talk about cortados, or even macchiatos and ristrettos, another time.
-Believe me, we have many more coffees to discuss!
+Personally, I am a flat white girl – a skinny flat white girl in fact, as I believe that the taste of skimmed milk is not as dominating as full-fat milk –, and on the odd occasion, I'll often even order a cortado.
+Now, if you’re wondering what this is, I've written another blog post describing the difference between cortados and macchiatos.
+Believe me, discussing coffee is not a finite task!